 Eventually, when I wasn’t a slave to my little bean, I began to do research.
 I began to omit things from my diet.
 Two years gluten free, a Whole30, committing to paleo and many books and blogs, and tears later, I did the autoimmune protocol.
 My HS began to calm down and my skin began to heal.
 Learning about leaky gut, learning that my disease was indeed an autoimmune disease, that it wasn’t my fault, was absolutely liberating.
 Learning that I could heal my body through my food choices gave me hope.
 Paleo saved me from myself.
 Paleo healed my gut, my skin and my soul.
 There’s a lot of self-loathing and frustration that comes along with autoimmune disease.
 Your body is attacking itself.
 Today I’m happy, thriving (most days), and I don’t hate my body anymore.
 A brilliant evolution.

 What works for me?
-Paleo, no nightshades, easy on the nuts, seeds, sweets and wine.
+Paleo, low carb, no nightshades, easy on the nuts, seeds, sweets and wine.
 Plenty of sleep and exercise.
 Will that work for you?
 I have no idea; you have to find that out for yourself, and with the options in this blog, I hope you do!
 I really enjoy helping other people find their happy place, that balance between eating great and feeling great.
 It’s why I do this.
 Cook, photograph, write, share.
 Repeat.